-scheduling A reference to the Scheduling Parameters83 object.
+scheduling A reference to the SchedulingParameters70 object.
 When null, the default value is governed by the associated scheduler (a new object is created when the default value is not null).
-(See PriorityScheduler84.)
+(See PriorityScheduler71.)

-IllegalArgumentException Thrown when scheduling is not compatible with the associated scheduler.
-Also when this schedulable may not use the heap and scheduling is located in heap memory.

-IllegalAssignmentError when this object cannot hold a reference to scheduling or scheduling cannot hold a reference to this.
+- IllegalArgumentException Thrown when scheduling is not compatible with the associated scheduler.
+Also when this schedulable may not use the heap and scheduling is located in heap memory. - IllegalAssignmentError when this object cannot hold a reference to scheduling or scheduling cannot hold a reference to this. - IllegalSchedulableStateException when the task is active and the new scheduling parameters are not compatible with the current scheduler.